troglobit/pimd/README.md

 periodically announces the RP set in Bootstrap messages.
 For details on PIM BSR operation, see [RFC 5059](http://tools.ietf.org/search/rfc5059).

-    bsr-candidate [address | ifname] [priority <0-255>]
+    bsr-candidate [address | ifname] [priority <0-255>] [interval <10-26214>]

-The configuration of a Candidate BootStrap Router (CBSR) is very similar to that of CRP, except for the interval.
+The configuration of a Candidate BootStrap Router (CBSR) is very similar to that of CRP.
 If either the address or the interface name is left out `pimd` uses the highest active IP address.
 If the priority is left out, `pimd` (like Cisco) defaults to priority 0.
+If the interval is left out, it defaults to the RFC value of 60 seconds.

 To *disable CRP and CBSR* completely in `pimd`, simply comment the two lines out from your `pimd.conf`, and make sure `pimd` can find the file.